pierrepeterlongo/unique_kmer_counter/README.md

 Options:
-  -k, --kmer-size <K>            Sets the k-mer size -f, --input-file <fasta_file>  Sets the input FASTA file -r, --reserve <RESERVE>        Sets the initial reserve size for the HashSet [default: 3000000000] -h, --help                     Print help
+  -k, --kmer-size <K>            Sets the k-mer size -f, --input-file <fasta_file>  Sets the input FASTA file -r, --reserve <RESERVE>        Sets the initial reserve size for the HashSet.
+Useless with the only_count option [default: 3000000000]
+  -c, --only-count               Only count the number of kmers and nucleotides (no unique kmers) -t, --max-threads <THREADS>    Limits the maximum number of threads [default: 0] -h, --help                     Print help
   -V, --version                  Print version
 ```